hiuhin/ingredish2/README.md

 # ingredish

-ingredish is a web application that allows us to search for the food recipes, that we can try based on the ingredients we already have.
+ingredish is a web application that provides various food recipes based on the searched ingredients and allows users to save recipes on to their favorites list.
+Additionally, users are able to leave public comments on each recipe that are available to other users.

 [ingredish Live](https://ingredish.herokuapp.com/)

 ![Main](./readme/ingredishMain.gif)

-# Technology
+# Technologies
-* Backend: MongoDB, Express
+* Backend: `MongoDB`, `Express.js`, `JavaScript`
-* Frontend: React/Redux, Node.js
+* Frontend: `React/Redux`, `Node.js`, `JavaScript`

 # Features and MVPs
 ## User authorization
-* Securly salt and hash users' passwords
+* Securely salt and hash users' passwords
 * Allow users to sign up, login, and logout

 ## Search